-[Zoning] 1) Clarify that interconnectivity requirement applies to all Reason for amendments: Development Orders within the URAO; and, 2) All other URAO requirements only apply to the Priority Redevelopment Areas (PRAs) - meaning parcels having an Urban Center (UC) or Urban Infill (UI) FLU designation and corresponding Zoning district.
+Reason for amendments: [Zoning] 1) Clarify that interconnectivity requirement applies to all Development Orders within the URAO; and, 2) All other URAO requirements only apply to the Priority Redevelopment Areas (PRAs) - meaning parcels having an Urban Center (UC) or Urban Infill (UI) FLU designation and corresponding Zoning district.

-B. Applicability 1.
-FLU Designation
+1. FLU Designation